seanzarrin/npm-issues/README.md

-npm-doctor -- Search github issues based on the packages you've locally installed
+npm-doctor
 ==============================

-npm-doctor is a command line tool that will search all of the github issues pages of your locally installed npm modules, and give you the matching results.
+npm-doctor is a command line tool that will search all of the github issues pages of your locally installed npm modules, and give you the matching results of your query.

 ## Usage